Characters: Iron Man Films

 - Adaptational Attractiveness: In the comics Hammer is much older, originally modelled after Peter Cushing.

-- Ambiguously Gay: In the short film All Hail The King, Hammer has a new male sidekick who constantly follows him and strokes his shoulder.
+- Ambiguously Bi: In Iron Man 2, he is briefly seen with Christine Everhart who seemingly flirted with him... until she left him when Tony told her Hammer lost his contract with the Government.
+In the short film All Hail the King, Hammer has a new male sidekick who constantly follows him and strokes his shoulder.
+To be fair, such behavior isn't exactly uncommon in prison.
 Hammer also talks about his "understanding" relationship with Tony that gives his jealousy a possible new meaning.

 - Big Bad Wannabe: Thinks he's Tony's rival and is using Vanko to further his plans to show up Tony with the tech Vanko designs for him.
 The reality is the other way round.